regolith-linux/regolith-desktop-website/content/docs/howtos/customize-i3-configuration.md

 ---
-title: "How to Customize i3 Configuration"
+title: "Customize i3 Configuration"
 linkTitle: "How to Customize i3 Configuration"
-weight: 4
+weight: 1
 description: >
   How to make changes to the way i3 looks and behaves.
 ---